blakeb211/circlesim/README.md

 * update is driven by state if the actor has a state, otherwise the actor update method

 # done
+* make WantNeighborsThreeHats jump towards a cluster if its within a certain number of units
 * add a circling state
 * tweak the bsp to be a little more dense on walls
 * add multiple worlds with different initializations and toggle active world